domcloud/domcloud/docs/deployment/node.md

       app_root: public_html/server
 ```

 Some frameworks like `Next.js` likes to serve a hidden static directory e.g. `/_next`.
-We can reduce server load by creating an extra `/_next` location so those files is directly handled (and properly cached) by NginX.
+We can reduce server load by creating an extra `/_next` location so those files is directly handled (and properly cached) by NGINX.

 ```yaml
 nginx: